 What am I going to use?

 For my choices here I have gone back to my dear old dad and his “vinegar kills everything” philosophy.
-I also remember my grandmother using tea tree to clean mould – she lived on the Mornington Peninsula of Australia where tea tree is absolutely everywhere.
-She used to add the leaves to water and spray it everywhere – I still can’t smell Tea Tree without thinking of that house – we used to complain about the smell as kids.
-And if you have ever tasted water that has been contaminated by tea tree leaves then you can feel my pain!
+I also remember my grandmother using tea tree to clean mould.
+She lived on the Mornington Peninsula of Australia where tea tree is absolutely everywhere.
+She used to add the leaves to water and spray it everywhere.
+I still can’t smell Tea Tree without thinking of that house.
+We used to complain about the smell as kids.
 But at the end of the day it seemed to work… So on that note – I have decided to mansperiment with the following three options:

 - Plain Vinegar

 That’s it, fill a spray bottle with vinegar and spray it directly onto the mouldy cement, wait 15 to 20 minutes and hose it off with a hard spray setting.

 Trying this to basically reduce the vinegar smell.
 Testing it with the same process as option 1 above.